sayakpaul/simple-image-recaptioning/README.md

 2. [`webdataset`](https://github.com/webdataset/webdataset) is a common format used by practitioners to conduct training on large-scale datasets.
 So, I chose that as an entrypoint.
 Specifically, I assume that your image-caption pair dataset is already sharded into multiple `webdataset` archives.
 Refer [here](https://huggingface.co/datasets/pixparse/cc3m-wds) as an example.

 3. I need to be able to use multiple GPUs, overlapping communication and computation.
+But this project also works with a single GPU.

 4. There has to be artifact serialization.
 This project serializes the original image, original caption, and the predicted caption in separate threads, not blocking the GPU(s).